anonaddy/addy.io/source/faq.md

 If you still aren't receiving emails please contact me.

 <h3 class="faq-category">Subscriptions</h3>

+## Why are some features paid only? {#why-are-some-features-paid-only}

+addy.io offers a generous **Free plan** so you can use email aliases to protect your real address without paying anything.
+The Free plan includes unlimited standard aliases (within your monthly bandwidth limit), forwarding to your recipient, and some shared-domain aliases.

+Some features are more expensive to operate or are more likely to be abused, so they are available on **Lite** and **Pro** plans only.
+Paid subscriptions help cover server costs and keep addy.io running for everyone.

+addy.io is independently run and open-source; there is no venture capital funding, so subscriptions are what keep the service online rather than ads or selling user data.

+The most common example is **replying to and sending from an alias** (anonymous replies and new outbound mail from your alias address).
+These are **not included on the Free plan**.
+If you try to reply or send from an alias on a Free account, the message will not be delivered and you will receive an email notification that the feature requires a paid plan.

+Other paid-only features include **custom domains**, **additional usernames**, **rules**, **blocklist**, access to some **alias domains**, higher **bandwidth**, and more **shared-domain aliases**.
+A full comparison is on the [pricing section](/#pricing) of the home page.

+**Why not allow free users to reply or send even once a day or once a week?** Outbound mail from aliases is frequently abused for spam, phishing, and bulk signups.
+Even a small free allowance would attract bad actors and could damage the reputation of addy.io mail servers, which would affect email delivery for all users.

 ## What happens if I have a subscription but then cancel it? {#what-happens-if-i-have-a-subscription-but-then-cancel-it}